-“We end up buying stuff we don’t need, with money we don’t have, to impress people we don’t know, for feelings that don’t last.”
+“We end up buying stuff we don’t need, with money we don’t have, to impress people we don’t know, for feelings that don’t last”

 But the value and contributions of caring and community life and the health of ‘the commons,’ like the environment, are exempt from market rewards and feedback mechanisms in this myopic, short-sighted system.
 Over time, this systemic blindness puts social and ecological stability on a path of mortal danger.

 Indeed, long-term social well-being and biospheric integrity are traded off in myriad daily choices — a tyranny of small, local, and immediate individual economic decisions — driven by short-term individual 'wants', family and household stability, and in some cases, basic survival.

-But, in reality, preferences and desires change quickly at the whim of a powerful and influential advertising industry, an envy production factory working around the clock to perpetually manufacture new wants and desires.
+But, in reality, preferences and desires change quickly at the whim of a powerful and influential advertising industry, an envy production factory working around the clock to perpetually manufacture novel wants and desires.

 Desire, status-envy, and greed are what fuel conspicuous consumption, I, thought to myself, with the sad result that we end up buying stuff we don’t need, with money we don’t have, to impress people we don’t know, for feelings that don’t last.